The barn loop trail : snowshoe Vallorcine

 Fauna

-The Mountain hare, called "the white coat", meanwhile lives in the upper part of the forest and the mountain pastures.
-Lagomorphic mammals, like rabbits, are to be distinguished in particular by the length of their ears.
-The "brown" hare has more slender shaped long ears.
-The coat of the Mountain Hare changes with the seasons to become visually part of the landscape and hide from predators.
-The “white coat” is a nocturnal animal; it builds shelters under the snow to sleep during the day.
-Be careful not to leave the tracks, you could step on it!
+The brown European hare lives in forests.
+The mountain hare, known as the "white coat", lives in the upper part of the forest and in the mountain pastures.
+Like rabbits, these mammals are lagomorphs and can be distinguished by the length of their ears.
+The brown hare has longer ears and a more slender shape.
+The hare's coat changes with the seasons to blend in better and hide from predators.
+The white coat hare is a nocturnal animal, building shelters under the snow so as to sleep during the day.
+Please ensure that you stay on the trail at all times, as you could accidentally trample its hideout!

 Fauna